prometheus-community/helm-charts/charts/prometheus-redis-exporter/README.md

 ### To 5.0.0

-From 5.0.0 redis exporter is using this above as selector labels in service and deployments
+From 5.0.0 redis exporter is using the [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
+Therfore youl have to delete the deployment before your upgrade.

 ```yaml
 app.kubernetes.io/name: {{ include "prometheus-redis-exporter.name" . }}